stevenharman/stevenharman.github.io/_posts/2022-10-05-cherry-picking-specific-active-support-behavior.md

 This helps keep the amount of things loaded in memory smaller, and faster by doing less work.
 It can also aide in understanding by making more explicit the dependencies some code relies on.

-I've been using this technique for years, and it's been rock solid.
+I've been using this technique for years, and it's been solid.
 Until today, while working on a Rails 7 code base, when I started seeing an error:

 ```console